What is the role of a Product Manager?

 Best practices for being an effective Product Manager

-To excel as a product manager, consider the following best practices:
+To excel as a Product Manager, consider the following best practices:

 • Prioritise ruthlessly: Focus on tasks that bring the most value.
 Using frameworks like the MoSCoW method can help PMs distinguish between essential features and those that can be delayed.